What Is Paid Traffic and Google Adwords?

 Paid traffic is a form of attracting visitors to your website with the use of paid advertising.
 To draw new people to your site you have to spend money for every visitor (sometimes, if your campaign is not optimised correctly, you might spend money and get no visitors at all).
 The cost varies, as paid traffic comes in many different forms, choice of which will depend on your niche, website, marketing objectives and budget.

-In many aspects, paid traffic is the opposite of everything I told you about SEO traffic - check out the below table to learn about the main differences:
+In many aspects, paid traffic is the opposite of everything I told you about SEO traffic with the help of our site - check out the below table to learn about the main differences:

 When to Use Paid Traffic?